-What to Know about Maternal Vaccination
+What to Know About Maternal Vaccination

 Maternal vaccines are a vital part of prenatal care, helping protect pregnant mothers and their pregnancy while also providing crucial early protection from vaccine-preventable diseases during a baby’s first months of life.